Scripture Reference: Luke 10:38-42

 Click here for visual aids and story-telling methods.

-The slideshow and set of illustrations above cannot be viewed here on this website but can be downloaded directly from http://www.freebibleimages.org/photos/lumo-mary-martha/
+The slideshow and set of illustrations at right cannot be viewed here on this website but can be downloaded directly from http://www.freebibleimages.org/photos/lumo-mary-martha/

 - Which two sisters did Jesus eat a meal with?
 Mary and Martha